2026 Festival Archive

 99% of any profits are shared back

-If Festival revenues exceed expenses, 99% of the profits are shared among qualifying participating organizations that provide fun activities and help promote the event.
+If Festival revenues exceed expenses, 99% of profits are shared among qualifying participating organizations that provide activities and help promote the event.

 More details about participating organizations and profit sharing are available on the Participate page.

-The Festival combines celebration, local knowledge, and hands-on experiences.
-It uses both indoor and outdoor spaces at the school, so visitors can explore a mix of exhibits, presentations, and active fun.
+The Festival combined celebration, local knowledge, and hands-on experiences across indoor and outdoor spaces at the school.

-Highlights include the All Species Parade, art and costume fun, hands-on exhibits, and plenty of chances for kids and adults to join in together.
+Highlights included the All Species Parade, scavenger hunt, art projects, hands-on exhibits, and many ways for kids and adults to participate together.

-Visitors can learn from organizations, businesses, and presenters working on sustainability, transportation, food systems, energy, habitat conservation, and more.
+Visitors learned from organizations, businesses, and presenters working on sustainability, transportation, food systems, energy, habitat conservation, and more.

-Expect activity stations such as bike tune ups, wheelbarrow races, garden fun, and other outdoor happenings around the school grounds.
+Outdoor stations included bike tune ups, wheelbarrow races, garden activities, and other hands-on experiences around the school grounds.

 Food, music, and community connection

-Food vendors, live entertainment, and a welcoming community atmosphere help make the Festival a celebration, not just an information fair.
+Food vendors, live entertainment, and a welcoming atmosphere helped make the Festival a celebration, not just an information fair.

 Meet the Organizers

 Earth Day in Brunswick is presented by Sustainable Practice, a partnership between Fred Horch and Peggy Siegle.
-Together with Festival Coordinator Kasey Lingley, they take care of the details so everyone can have fun, meet people, and make new friends.
+Together with Festival Coordinator Kasey Lingley, they led planning and delivery for the 2026 Festival experience.

 Fred Horch